tensorflow/tensorflow/tensorflow/compiler/plugin/poplar/docs/poplar_ops.rst

 Group normalization is an alternative to batch normalization, and produces smaller and more optimized graphs.

-The original poplar on group normalization:
+The original paper on group normalization:
 `"Group Normalization", Yuxin Wu, Kaiming He <https://arxiv.org/abs/1803.08494>`_.

 See :py:func:`tensorflow.contrib.ipu.group_norm`.